 - Wipe off acidic food residue to protect the patina of your copper finish.

 - Do not use any abrasive materials or harsh copper cleaners to clean the sink.

-- If you have hard water apply wax for a shiny and protective coating.
+- If you have hard water apply wax to create a shiny and protective coating.

 Enhance Your Sink with a Grate

 Think about adding the functional elegance of a sink grate.
 Sink grates come in several styles and provide greater protection from heavy pots and pans.
-Grates have a rubber base that prevent slipping and are available in many sizes to accommodate the variety of styles of SoLuna Copper Standard and Farmhouse Kitchen Sinks.
+Grates have a rubber base that prevents slipping and is available in many sizes to accommodate the variety of styles of SoLuna Copper Standard and Farmhouse Kitchen Sinks.